706.996 Human-Centered AI Research Seminar (compulsory 5 ECTS)

 706.315 Selected Topics on interactive Knowledge Discovery: Methods of explainable AI (for PhDs only, 2 h PG)

-The need for Explainability is motivated by lacking transparency of black-box machine learning (e.g. deep learning).
-This is wishable in many domains, but mandatory in the medical domain, which do not foster trust/acceptance of AI.
-Rising legal and privacy aspects (European GDPR, May, 28, 2018) will make black-box approaches difficult to use in future Business (see explainable AI), due to the (juridical) right for explanation.
+The need for Explainability and Interpretability is motivated by lacking transparency of so-called “black-box” machine learning approaches (e.g. deep learning).
+This is wishable in many domains, but mandatory in the medical domain, where we need to foster trust/acceptance of future AI.
+Rising legal and privacy aspects (European GDPR, May, 28, 2018) will make “black-box” approaches difficult to use in future Business (see explainable AI), due to the (juridical) “right for explanation”.
 Other topics of explainable AI include the correlation fallacy and all sorts of biases, e.g. bias in learning but also in interpretation.
 Our goal is to ensure fairness of machine learning algorithms.

 Course Homepage: https://human-centered.ai/methods-of-explainable-ai

 185.A83 Machine Learning for Health Informatics (class of 2018) Start: 6th March 2018 (3 ECTS, 2 h, G)

-We foster a research-based teaching (RBT) approach on current topics of AI/machine learning for the application in health informatics.
-Due to the importance, a special focus is this year given on explainable-AI (and we will learn the differences between explanation and interpretation) and ethical, social, public issues of Artificial Intelligence for solving real-world problems in health informatics aiming at better medical decision support.
+In this course we foster a research-based teaching (RBT) approach on current topics of AI/machine learning for the application in medical decision support.
+Due to the upcoming importance, a special focus is this years course is given on explainable-AI (and we will learn the differences between explanation and interpretation) and ethical, social, public and legal issues of medical AI for solving real-world problems in health informatics aiming at better medical decision support.
 We will see that what is called “explainable AI” is an old field, maybe the oldest field in computer science, because the question of “why” is central in the field of causality and is very important for modern data driven medicine.